 Major Story Arcs

 Sylar's pattern of serial homicides begins to draw the attention of the FBI, most of whom do not believe he actually exists.
 In Texas he encounters Hiro Nakamura, who defeats him in a fight, and who later persuades him to save Charlie Andrews by offering to tell Sylar his future.
 Sylar does so, but is unhappy to learn that he is destined to die unhappy and unloved.
-Sylar tries to take the power of Claire Bennet but is prevented from doing so and is gravely injured in the attempt, allowing him to be captured and experimented on for some time.
+Sylar tries to take the power of Claire Bennet but is prevented from doing so and is gravely injured in the attempt, allowing him to be captured and experimented on for some time by the Company.
 He manages to escape his confinement, and returns to his quest for new powers.
 This bring him in contact with Mohinder Suresh, whom he deceives in much the same way as he had his father.
-Like his father, Mohinder eventually realizes Sylar's true nature and incapacitates him, experimenting on him briefly before himself being incapacitated.
+Like his father, Mohinder eventually realises Sylar's true nature and incapacitates him, experimenting on him briefly before himself being incapacitated.
 Resolving to only kill those who do not deserve their powers, he visits his adoptive mother seeking reassurance.
 When he displays his powers she panics, ultimately resulting in her own death.
 Sylar concludes he is on the right path and travels to Kirby Plaza where he faces off against a number of heroes.
 He is stabbed through the stomach by Hiro and collapses, mortally wounded.

 He is rescued from his mortal wounding by a woman named Candice Wilmer.
 After numerous surgeries to repair his wound he awakes to find himself unable to use any of his stolen powers.
 Despite Candice's assurances that he will recover them he kills her and attempts to steal her power, but fails.
-He flees and wanders through the Mexican jungle for several days before being rescued by fugitive twins Maya and Alejandro Herrera.
+He flees and wanders through Mexico for several days before being rescued by fugitive twins Maya and Alejandro Herrera.
 He travels with them in their quest to meet Chandra Suresh, revealing neither his previous connection to the doctor, nor the fact that he is dead.
 Maya trusts Sylar implicitly, but Alejandro is less trusting.
-Eventually, Sylar is able to force him from the group, and murders him when he attempts to return.
+Eventually, Sylar is able to force Alejandro from the group, and murders him when he attempts to return.
 He and Maya arrive at Mohinder's home where, after revealing his true nature and engaging in a brief fight, he steals the cure for the disease that is preventing him from using his powers and flees.

 The cure works and he regains his telekinesis, but all of his other powers have disappeared.
 He immediately sets off to acquire more powers, finally succeeding in taking Claire's, although he decides not to kill her.
 He is soon captured by the mysterious group known as the Company, who imprison him.
 He meets Angela Petrelli, who offers to rehabilitate him and claims to be his real mother.
-Sylar becomes dedicated to rehabilitating himself, though he has difficulty controlling his hunger for power, which causes some difficulty in his work for the Company rounding up criminal superhumans.
+Sylar becomes dedicated to rehabilitating himself, though he has difficulty controlling his hunger for power, which causes some difficulty in his work rounding up criminal superhumans.
 He is approached by Pinehearst Industries, who offer to allow him to continue murdering others and stealing their powers, but he declines.
 Later, he attempts to stop Peter Petrelli from going to Pinehearst, but is defeated and placed in a medical coma.
 Going to rescue Peter, he is confronted by Arthur Petrelli, who reveals that Sylar is capable of acquiring powers without killing.
 Soon it is revealed to him that Angela had lied about his parentage and, betrayed and angry, he gave up on attempting to reform.
-Instead, he trapped the Bennet family and Angela in a facility, planning to murder them all.
-He is stabbed in the back of the head, which prevents him from healing or reviving, and left alone in the facility, which explodes.
+Instead, he traps the Bennet family and Angela in a facility, planning to murder them all.
+He is stabbed in the back of the head, which prevents him from healing or reviving, and is left alone in the facility, which explodes.

 Brave New World